+Radiologists carry a lot of responsibility, specializing in an area of medicine that is cruvial in determining an accurate diagnosis.
+AI-powered tools can help simplify the lives of radiologists, accelerating workflows and providing a second set of eyes with less bias.
 The top advantages of GPU-powered medical imaging benefit from high throughput computing, high memory bandwidth, supporting 32-bit floating-point arithmetic, excellent price-to-performance ratio, and specialized hardware for interpolation.
 For this reason, GPUs are well suited for medical image processing and analysis, particularly in the areas of image segmentation, image visualization and image reconstruction.

 Image registration is the process of integrating information from multiple images using different modalities.
 Since valuable information needed for more accurate diagnosis and treatment planning is contained within more than one image (i.e. acquired at different times or viewpoints), the accurate fusion of the useful information from 2 or more images is very important.

 Image visualization uses computers to create 3D images from medical image data sets collected from MR imaging scanners and CT scanners.
 Almost all surgery and cancer treatment in the developed world relies on it.